 The report also tracks the weekly usage of messaging apps; around three-fourth of the internet users globally (76%) use messaging apps on a weekly basis.

 Another surprise finding of the study is that the developed markets, including US and UK, lags behind many developing nations of Asia Pacific region.
 Malaysia tops the list with 77% of internet users make use of instant message service on daily basis.
-On the other hand, when come to western markets the UK and US account of 39% and 35% of instant messaging usage, respectively.
+On the other hand, when coming to western markets, the UK and US account for 39% and 35% of instant messaging usage, respectively.

 In the light of above findings, is it imperative for the smartphone manufacturers as well as Instant Messaging app developers to focus on Asia Pacific markets?
 Yes, it is.
 Then, let’s dig deep into the Asia Pacific region to trace the reach of the Instant Messaging services.